MicrosoftDocs/power-automate-docs/articles/guidance/automation-coe/configure-automation-coe.md

 | Quarterly | 1         |
 | Weekly    | 5         |

-#### Average automation steps scores
+### Average automation steps scores

-This table can be fully customizable based on your organizations needs/process.
-Table is used to get the **Score** for the **Average Automation Steps** which is inputted by the user when a new **Automation Project** is requested.
-Below are some examples, but more or less can be added.
+This table is fully customizable based on your organization's needs and processes.
+This table is used to get the **Score** for the **Average Automation Steps** which is inputted by the user when a new **Automation Project** is requested.
+The follow table contains some examples, but you can modify them to suit the needs of your organization.

 | **Range**     | **Value From** | **Value To** | **Score** |
 |---------------|----------------|--------------|-----------|